vishalsachdev/PythonForClass/README.md

 ## On Cloud
 - Free
 Good for shorter projects, and some offer team collaboration features.
-Several free Google and Microsoft
+Several free Google and Microsoft and others.
+One of the best comparison of six free options, is at https://www.dataschool.io/cloud-services-for-jupyter-notebook/ .
+From my perspective, the most important criteria is that the free option should be the following
+1. compatible or portable to an on device install or another cloud providers( Kaggle fails here, but it is a great option)
+2. reasonable memory/disk space

+Wishlist
+1. pure jupyter experience
+2. One click deployment of code as interactive notebooks (mybinder, Google Collab ) - useful for quick start and short workshops.
+3. LMS integration

-- paid
+- Paid